-8.2 Number of Mixture Components
+B. Number of Mixture Components

-Fig. 10a presents the classification performance as a function of the number of contextual mixture components, for SIFT-GRID, SIFT-INTR, and DCT features.
-In all cases, a single Dirichlet distribution is insufficient to model the semantic co-occurrences of N15.
-As the number of mixture components increases from one to eight, performance rises substantially for SIFT (e.g., from 72.58 to 76.13 percent for SIFT-GRID), and dramatically (from 55.93 to 70.48 percent) for the DCT.
-Above eight components, the gain is moderate in all cases, with a maximum accuracy of 77.20 percent for SIFT-GRID and 73.05 percent for the DCT.
-Fig. 11 shows the cluster centers learned with a four-component Dirichlet mixture using DCT features, for the "street" and "forest" classes.
+Figure 10(a) presents the classification performance as a function of the number of contextual mixture components, for SIFT-GRID, SIFT-INTR and DCT features.
+In all cases, a single Dirichlet distribution is insufficient to model the semantic cooccurrences of N15.
+As the number of mixture components increases from 1 to 8, performance rises substantially for SIFT (e.g. from 72.58% to 76.13% for SIFT-GRID), and dramatically (from 55.93% to 70.48%) for the DCT.
+Above 8 components, the gain is moderate in all cases, with a maximum accuracy of 77.20%for SIFT-GRID and 73.05% for the DCT.
+Figure 11 shows the cluster centers learned with a four-component Dirichlet mixture using DCT features, for the "street" and "forest" classes.
 These cluster centers can be interpreted as the SMNs of the dominant co-occurrence patters learned for these classes.
 Two interesting observations can be made.
-First, the class mixtures indeed account for different cooccurrence patterns: In both cases the four cluster centers are quite distinct.
-Second, not all cluster centers assign high probability to the feature vector which is the namesake of the class.
-In the "street" example, although one of the centers assigns high probability to the "street" concept, the
+First, the class mixtures indeed account for different co-occurrence patterns: in both cases the four cluster centers are quite distinct.
+Second, not all cluster centers assign high probability to the feature vector which is namesake of the class.
+In the "street" example, although one of the centers assigns high probability to the "street" concept, the remaining ones assign higher probability to alternative concepts, e.g. "tall building", "inside city", "highway" etc. than to "street" itself.